turbot/steampipe-docs/docs/guides/caching.md

 ### Server-level Cache Settings

 The server settings dictate the actual operation of the cache on the server:
-- If the server has the `cache` disabled, then caching is off -- Data is not even written to the cache.
+- If the server has the `cache` disabled, then caching is off and data is not even written to the cache.
 Any client connecting will NOT be able to use the cache, regardless of their settings.
 - The `cache_max_ttl` is the actual maximum cache lifetime - items are invalidated/ejected from the cache after this TTL.
-A client can request a specific ttl, however if it exceeds the max ttl on the server, then the effective ttl will be the max ttl.
+A client can request a specific TTL, however if it exceeds the max TTL on the server, then the effective TTL will be the max TTL.
 - The `cache_max_size_mb` is the maximum physical size of the cache.
 There is no equivalent client setting.

 The server level settings can set in the [database options](/docs/reference/config-files/options#database-options) or by setting environment variables on the host where the database is running.